 Agriculture and rural development bilateral assistance stood at US$186 million in 2016.
 Key investment areas in 2016 were agricultural development (18%), food crop production (13%), agricultural education/training (9%).

-Multilateral ODA made up 33% (US$83 million) of Canada’s total ODA to agriculture and rural development in 2015.
+Multilateral ODA made up 33% (US$93 million) of Canada’s total ODA to agriculture and rural development in 2016.
 However, including earmarked bilateral funding, half (51%) of ODA to these sectors was channeled through multilaterals.
-Top recipients were the World Bank’s International Development Association (IDA, 54%), followed by African Development Fund (14%), and the UN’s International Fund for Agricultural Development (IFAD) (10%).
-Canada is also the second-largest contributor to the Global Agriculture and Food Security Program (GAFSP) after the US, having provided US$253 million as of August 31, 2016.
+Top recipients were the World Bank’s International Development Association (IDA, 15% of total agriculture ODA), followed by the UN’s International Fund for Agricultural Development (IFAD, 9%) and the African Development Fund (3%).
+Canada is also the second-largest contributor to the Global Agriculture and Food Security Program (GAFSP) after the US, having provided US$202 million as of August 31, 2016.